foglamp/foglamp-north-http/README.rst

     $ ./make_deb arm
-    The package root directory is            : /home/pi/foglamp-north-http The FogLAMP north HTTP plugin version is : 1.0.0 The Package will be built in             : /home/pi/foglamp-north-http/packages/Debian/build The architecture is set as               : armhf The package name is                      : foglamp-north-http-1.0.0-armhf
+    The package root directory is            : /home/pi/foglamp-north-http The FogLAMP north HTTP plugin version is : 1.0.0 The package will be built in             : /home/pi/foglamp-north-http/packages/Debian/build The architecture is set as               : armhf The package name is                      : foglamp-north-http-1.0.0-armhf